Ross Barkley: Everton midfielder 'did not have Chelsea medical'

 - From the section Football

-Everton's claim that Ross Barkley turned down a move to Chelsea after having a medical and agreeing a contract has been disputed by a source close to the England midfielder.
+Midfielder Ross Barkley has denied Everton's claim that he turned down a transfer deadline-day move to Chelsea after having a medical.

-Majority shareholder Farhad Moshiri said Everton had accepted a bid and Barkley had agreed personal terms before changing his mind after passing a medical.
+Majority shareholder Farhad Moshiri said Everton had accepted a bid and Barkley had agreed terms.

+But the 23-year-old tweeted on Saturday that he had not had a medical "with any club at any point".

+"I decided it would be best to make a decision and assess all my options in January when fully fit," he said.

 Barkley has a hamstring injury that is likely to keep him out for three months.